santiagonars/CNN-HowManyFingers-PyTorch/README.md

 * **requirements.py** - complete list of requirement packages with versions used.

 ## Demo
-Demo of model predicting on the number of fingers being held up in a hand, with (right) and without (left) binary mask visible.
+Demo of model predicting the number of fingers being held up in a hand,
+> with (right) and without (left) binary mask visible.
 ![normal](process_and_optimization/demo/ordered.gif)
 ![binary mask](process_and_optimization/demo/binarymask.gif)